ENCODE-DCC/hic-pipeline/docs/tutorial_slurm_singularity.md

 * Singularity version has to be `>=2.5.2`

-* Have Java installed (installation method will depend on cluster)
+* Have Java and Python > 3.4.1 installed (installation method will depend on cluster)

 * Check that the file `workflow_opts/slurm.json` is configured correctly.
 The `slurm.json` template file looks like this: